kurisusan/ComfyBack2Code/README.md

     print(json.dumps(workflow_json, indent=2))
 ```

-### 6. Run the Workflow
+### 7. Run the Workflow

 The workflow instance can be run using the `run` method.
-See `cb2c_py/templates/runner/text2image.py` for an example of how to use it.
+See `cb2c_py/templates/runner/text2image.py` for an example of how to write it.
+Run with `python -m cb2c_py.templates.runner.text2image`